Crulllo/Teaching-HEIGVD-AMT-2019-Project-Two/docs/Model.md

 ## api-user
 ![user](https://github.com/Crulllo/Teaching-HEIGVD-AMT-2019-Project-Two/blob/master/docs/api-user.png)<br>
 A user has a username used to identify him, a password used to access his account and an email.
 He also has a full name composed by his firstname and lastname.
+He can be an admin and if so, he can block / unblock others users.

 ## api-movie
 ![movie](https://github.com/Crulllo/Teaching-HEIGVD-AMT-2019-Project-Two/blob/master/docs/api-movie.png)<br>